Xuriwork/notatniku/README.md

 Notatniku is a simple notebook web application, you can write/delete/bookmark, convert images to text, and export notes to .txt files.

-You can view the live app at [Vaadake Koos](https://vaadakekoos.web.app).
+You can view the live app at [Notatniku](https://notatniku.web.app).

 ## Available Scripts